 - Integrating the blockchain system into an existing software ecosystem.

 - Blockchain software support and evolution (if required).

-ScienceSoft is an international IT consulting and software development company headquartered in McKinney, Texas.
-We provide consultancy and development services to help businesses implement blockchain for improved traceability of data and transactions.
+ScienceSoft is a global IT consulting and software development company headquartered in McKinney, Texas.
+Since 2020, we help businesses implement blockchain for improved traceability of data and transactions.
 In our blockchain projects, we employ robust quality management and data security management systems supported by ISO 9001 and ISO 27001 certificates.